 concurrent inserts while you have the table locked.

 SELECT operations on a table

-Generally, table locks are suited to the following cases:
+Generally, table locks are superior to row-level locks in the following cases:

 Most statements for the table are reads.

 Statements for the table are a mix of reads and writes, where writes are updates or deletes for a single row that can be fetched with one key read: